Charis-Fernandes/HeadGuard/README.md

 ## 👀 Overview

-HeadGuard is a web-based app built with JavaScript and CSS, designed to raise awareness and enhance safety in sports or activities where head protection is essential. *(Update this section to match your project's real focus!)*
+HeadGuard is a web-based app built with JavaScript and CSS, designed to raise awareness and enhance safety in helmets designed for construction workers.
+It provides a full stack dashboard that shows updates in realtime and connects via RF Module for receiving the data.
+It displays the data in a beautiful User Interface

 ## ✨ Features

 - ⚡ Fast and interactive UI with JavaScript
 - 🎨 Responsive, modern design with CSS
 - 📱 Works on desktop and mobile browsers
-- *(Add more features as needed!)*

 ## 🚀 Getting Started